Assistance programs in Annapolis and Anne Arundel County.

 - Electric Universal Service Program - This program provides cash grants and other forms of financial assistance with paying utility and electric bills.
 Qualified Maryland electric customers may receive help to pay their current electric or utility bills, or assistance with paying past due electric bills.
 The agency can also provide referrals for government programs as well as energy efficiency measures to reduce future electric bills by helping people conserve.

 Contact the Anne Arundel Community Action Partnership EOC, Inc. in Annapolis Maryland at (410) 626-1900.
-Or click more details.
+Or click more details on assistance from Anne Arundel Community Action Partnership.

 Emergency financial assistance for bills, rent, free food and other expenses